seocam/seocam.github.io/01-research.md

 # Hypothesis

-Using plugable middlewares in the application server will reduce coupling between the aplication server and the integrated services.
+The use of plugable middlewares in the application server will reduce coupling between the aplication server and the integrated services.

 # Goals